-International Chess Day 2019: History and Facts
+International Chess Day 2020: Motto, History, Significance and Key Facts

 International Chess Day: History

 Now the game became more popular.
 Various Chess tournaments are held with exciting new variations.
-Further, timing mechanism was also introduced in the game in 1861 with effective rules and charismatic players.
+Further, the timing mechanism was also introduced in the game in 1861 with effective rules and charismatic players.
 In the eighth Summer Olympic Games in Paris, France on 20 July, 1924, FIDE that is World Chess Foundation was established.
 And from 20 July, 1966, International Chess Day started celebrating to honour the founding of FIDE.
 To celebrate International Chess Day on 20 July was proposed by UNESCO.
 All over the World now Chess tournaments are held.
-In 1851 in London, the first modern chess tournament was held and it was won by German Adolf Andersen.
+In 1851 in London, the first modern chess tournament was held and it was won by German Adolf Anderssen.

 About Chess game

 In chess game, two opponents go head to head with 16 playing pieces each.
 These pieces include eight pawns, two rooks, two knights, two bishops, one queen and one king in each colour.
-Their main objective is to capture the opponent's king via series of strategic moves.
+Their main objective is to capture the opponent's king via a series of strategic moves.